 Certain patients can get dental implants placed immediately after tooth extraction.
 Same-day dental implants eliminate the time between extracting a tooth and replacing it, which can reduce the amount of jawbone degradation around the extraction site.

-Do you have more questions about dental implants?
-To schedule a consultation with Austin Prosthodontics in Austin, TX, call 512-250-9444.
+Do you have more questions about dental implants in Austin TX?
+To schedule a consultation with the best board certified prosthodontist in Austin, TX, call 512-250-9444.
 We also proudly welcome patients from Cedar Park, Round Rock, Pflugerville, Leander, and all surrounding Texas communities.